Ultimate XL Nappy Disposal Bundle with 18 Refills

 Here are some ways to alleviate nipple soreness and discomfort caused by breastfeeding:

-Lots of parents experience some nipple pain in the early days of breastfeeding, and this usually only last for around a week.
+Lots of parents experience some nipple pain in the early days of breastfeeding, and this usually only lasts for around a week.
 However, nipple pain can sometimes occur beyond the start of your breastfeeding journey.
-Soreness that lasts throughout the feed or continues for more than one week is not normal and you should seek support from a lactation consultant.Ā Ā
+Soreness that lasts throughout the feed or continues for more than one week should be addressed with your lactation consultant.

 Some breastfeeding positions can potentially offer some relief if you're experiencing sore nipples.
 These include the laid-back, football, and cradle positions.

 If you can, it's best to persevere and try to continue breastfeeding regularly to maintain your milk supply.
-Expressing your breast milk manually or using aĀ breast pumpĀ and then feeding your baby with aĀ bottleĀ can help by giving your nipples a break and time to heal.
+Expressing your breast milk manually or using a breast pump and then feeding your baby with a bottle can help by giving your nipples a break and time to heal.

 If you're experiencing pain when feeding or sore nipples that are not healing, you should ask for help and advice from your health visitor, doctor, or an IBCLC lactation consultant.

-Making sure that your baby is properly latched on when feeding will mean that your nipple can reach the back of their mouth.
-This will protect it from being rubbed, squashed, or irritated while you are breastfeeding.
+You can prevent nipple pain while breastfeeding by making sure that your baby is properly latched on when feeding.
+This will mean that your nipple can reach the back of their mouth, protecting it from being rubbed, squashed, or irritated while you’re breastfeeding.